FlexFlight

 FlexFlight is a Danish aircraft operator.
 It was founded in 2003 by Christian Honoré in Roskilde, Denmark.
-FlexFlight's primary business is aircraft management, and secondary business is air charter services around the world.
-Also, FlexFlight partners with airlines from around the globe to sell tickets to the airlines' pre-existing and scheduled flights.
-The charter airline began in 2003 operating twice weekly Piper Chieftain services from Roskilde and Gothenburg City, to the Danish island Laesoe.
+FlexFlight's primary business is aircraft management, and secondary business is worldwide air charter services.
+Also, FlexFlight partners with various airlines to sell their tickets on pre-existing and scheduled flights.
+The airline began in 2003 operating twice weekly Piper Chieftain services from Roskilde and Gothenburg City, to the Danish island Laesoe.
 Today the fleet range from light to heavy jets, as well as eight turboprops - covering worldwide charter and ambulance flights.

 Fleet

 The FlexFlight fleet consists of the following aircraft (as of May 2023).